-This movie has a lot of charm.
-There are the wondrous conventions of Sixties scifi: bold colors and sleek design, underwater cities built in miniature, torpedo battles, a safety-striped submarine, and even a Nehru-suited mad man.
-But Sonny Chiba is the most charming thing in Terror Beneath The Sea.
+Terror Beneath The Sea is a movie with a lot of charm.
+There are the wondrous conventions of Sixties science fiction: bold colors and sleek design, underwater cities built in miniature, torpedo battles, a safety-striped submarine, and even a Nehru-suited mad man.
+But Sonny Chiba is the most charming thing in Terror Beneath The Sea.…

 This is one of those fragmented movie memories where the only thing I could remember was ‘Amanda Pays turns into a fish’ — and even that I convinced myself happened in Leviathan.